outfox/fennecs/www/docs/Streams/SIMD.md

 ------
 ## Limitations
 ::: danger 🔏 ALIASING
-SIMD Operations can lead to aliasing, where multiple process write the same memory location.

-This can happen with:
-- nested query runs
-- jobs

 For simplicity's sake, if a world is not in `WorldMode.Immediate`, i.e. when any `WorldLock` is active, SIMD operations will throw before executing.

-(this restriction will be lifted change soon!)
+### Wait, that's illegal!
+The reason is that SIMD Operations can lead to aliasing, where multiple threads write the same memory location, or a source and destination location becomes accessible under multiple "aliases" for reading and writing.

+### This can happen with:
+- most commonly, **JOBS** *(oh, if it weren't for those darn meddling threads!)*
+- certain storage **JOINS** *(when a Stream outputs the same backing type multiple times)*

+*(we hope to lift this restriction in the future, probably with per-query/per-archetype locks!)*

 But because Jobs execute in non-deterministic order, you will not be able to Blit during a Job/from inside a job for the foreseeable time.
 But fret not - future versions of fennecs will have an aliasing system to allow for safe writes (especially to other queries/archetypes!)
 :::